 Employer contributions are also generally not required when an employee is away from work and not receiving pay, such as on parental leave or approved leave without pay.

 How much super to pay

-    You currently need to pay a minimum of 9.50% of each eligible employee's
+You currently need to pay a minimum of 10% of each eligible employee's ordinary time earnings.
+Ordinary time earnings are generally what your employees earn for their ordinary hours of work, including over-award payments, commissions, shift loading, and certain bonuses and allowances.
+Payments for overtime hours are generally not ordinary time earnings.

-    ordinary time earnings; however this is set to increase over the coming

-    years.
-Ordinary time earnings are generally what your employees earn for

-    their ordinary hours of work, including over-award payments,

-    commissions, shift loading, and certain bonuses and allowances.
-Payments

-    for overtime hours are generally not ordinary time earnings.

-    There are caps on how much super members can contribute each year before

-    being taxed at a higher rate.
-We write to members when they are nearing

-    their caps so they can make decisions on whether to continue making
+There are caps on how much super members can contribute each year before being taxed at a higher rate.
+We write to members when they are nearing their caps so they can make decisions on whether to continue making contributions.

-    contributions.

 |2 (October – December)||28 January|

 The maximum superannuation contribution base is used to determine the maximum Superannuation Guarantee (SG) contribution that an employer is required to make under the super laws.